 From spices to cheeses, you can explore SLO CAL for all of your barbeque needs.
 Starting with meat boxes from The Larder Meat Co. and Templeton Hills Beef, both offer healthy meats from local farms so you know exactly where your food is coming from.
 Order one-time or start a monthly subscription for local, fresh meat year-round.

 SLO CAL is home to many local farms with an abundance of fresh fruits and vegetables to supplement or be the star of your meal.
-If you’re attempting the classic American flag cake topped with fresh strawberries and blueberries, check out Willow Brook Blueberries to pick your own berries.
+If you’re attempting the classic American flag cake topped with fresh strawberries and blueberries, check out Willow Brook Blueberries to pick your own.
 For seasonal fruits and vegetables, Avila Valley Barn has a new GrabNGo Barn Box for easy pickup, or sign up for a monthly subscription with Talley Farms who delivers throughout the west coast.

 Season your meat and vegetables with local spices like Le Z Ranch’s Paso BBQ Salt from General Store Paso Robles and the Cahoots House Rub from Olea Farm.
 Olea Farm also has a great selection of olive oils and vinegars to add to your kitchen arsenal.
 Did you know SLO CAL has an active olive oil production industry?
 Producers like Kiler Ridge, Pasolivo and Alta Cresta host tastings and sell products year-round.
 Right now, Kiler Ridge is offering olive oil tasting kits to have your own tasting at home!

-Yes Cocktail Co. in Paso Robles is your one-stop-shop for curating at-home happy hour.
+Yes Cocktail Co. in Paso Robles is your one-stop-shop for curating an at-home happy hour.
 With a variety of syrups, mixers, bitters and mixology kits that compliment locally distilled spirits from Re:Find, KROBAR Craft Distillery, Forager Spirits and Bethel Rd.
 Distillery.
 Take advantage of contactless pick-up and nationwide shipping to bring a taste of SLO CAL home.